hackupc/guides-page/_pages/guide/hacker.md

 ### :moneybag: Amount
 We will be offering flight reimbursements on a case-by-case basis.
 If you are eligible you will have received an email, you will be required to submit travel receipts on our travel reimbursement form in [MyHackUPC](https://my.hackupc.com/).
 Take in account that your transport may or may not be fully covered by reimbursements.

+Check out the whole process in our [live page](https://live.hackupc.com/travel).

 For any travel reimbursement related questions, you can send them to [reimbursements@hackupc.com](mailto:reimbursements@hackupc.com)

 ---